William Starling Burgess: Airplane Designer

 In 1908 he became interested in aviation and in 1909 joined with airplane designer Augustus Moore Herring who had left Glenn Curtiss to form the Herring-Burgess Company.
 The Herring-Burgess Co. built the biplane Flying Fish, which flew over Plum Island on April 17, 1910, the second fully powered and controlled flight in New England.
 In 1911 Burgess built several planes licensed by the Wright Brothers.
 He crashed one while demonstrating at College Park Airport in June 1911.
 Norman Prince and his friends hired Burgess in 1912 to build a plane for them to race in the Gordon Bennett Cup Race.

-Herring left in 1910 and Greely S. Curtis and Frank H. Russell joined Burgess to form Burgess Company and Curtis, Inc. In 1914 the renamed Burgess Company built its first hydroplane designed by J. W. Dunne and soon was selling the Burgess-Dunne hydroplanes to the U.S.Army and the U.S. Navy.
+Herring left in 1910 and Greely S. Curtis and Frank Henry Russell joined Burgess to form Burgess Company and Curtis, Inc. In 1914 the renamed Burgess Company built its first hydroplane designed by J. W. Dunne and soon was selling the Burgess-Dunne hydroplanes to the U.S. Army and the U.S. Navy.
 In addition, the Royal Canadian Air Force purchased a Burgess Dunne hydroplane in 1914.
 Burgess received the 5th Collier Trophy to be issued, in 1915 for his hydro-aeroplane.
 With its 800 employees, Burgess Company became the largest employer in Marblehead.

 At some point in this decade, Burgess designed what was almost certainly his most popular boat, the 14-foot "Brutal Beast."
 Simple enough for inexpensive mass-production, the Beasts became the dominant instructional craft of Marblehead—and other communities—into the forties.

 When the U.S. entered World War I, the Burgess Company was sold to John N. Willys (who then sold it to Curtiss Aeroplane and Motor Company).
 Burgess joined the Navy, became a Lieutenant Commander and designed planes for the Navy.